• Skip to primary navigation

 Jump to Recipe Print Recipe

-Vegan lemon orzo soup is loaded with tender artichokes, mushrooms, orzo pasta, sweet carrots, creamy great northern beans, and the most delicious golden lemon broth.
-This truly satisfying meal is easy to make and it's ready in less than one hour!
-Gluten-free options included.
+Vegetable orzo soup is loaded with artichokes, mushrooms, orzo, sweet carrots, creamy great northern beans, and the most delicious golden lemon broth.
+This truly satisfying meal is easy to make and it's ready in one hour!

-A white pot filled with vegan orzo soup and a wooden spoon on top of a teal towel next to lemons and parsley.
+A white pot filled with soup and a wooden spoon on top of a teal towel next to lemons and parsley.

-This vegan orzo soup is a veganized version of classic lemon chicken orzo soup and it's loaded with creamy white beans, satisfying orzo, mushrooms, tender artichoke hearts, lots of vegetables, and the most vibrant golden broth.
+This vegetable and orzo soup is loaded with creamy white beans, tender artichoke hearts, lots of vegetables, orzo, mushrooms, and a vibrant golden broth.
 It's absolutely delicious and it's ready in less than one hour!

-Soup is one of my favorite meals to cook, not just during the fall or winter season, but all year long!
-This vegan orzo soup is cozy, comforting, and perfect for dinner on a cool night, but it's also a bright, lemon-infused, bowl of sunshine that's great to enjoy during the summer too!
+This vegetable soup is cozy, comforting, and perfect for dinner on a cool night, but it's also a bright, lemon-infused, bowl of sunshine that's great to enjoy during the spring and summer too!

-First, boil the orzo according to package instructions.
-While the pasta is cooking, saute the onions, celery, carrots, and mushrooms in a 6-quart dutch oven until they start to soften.
-Add the dry seasonings and minced garlic to the pot and let it cook for a few minutes until fragrant.
+First, boil the orzo.
+While it's cooking, saute the onions, celery, carrots, and mushrooms in a large pot or 6-quart dutch oven until they're soft.
+Add the dry seasonings and minced garlic to the pot and let it cook for a few minutes.

 A brown bowl filled with cooked orzo next to a wooden spoon and three lemons on a dark background.

-I like to serve this vegan lemon soup with a big salad and crusty slices of bread for dipping.
-A baked potato loaded with dairy-free sour cream (I like Kite Hill unsweetened plain greek yogurt) and green onions would also be delicious to make the meal even more substantial.
-You could also serve any of the following sides:
+I like to serve this lemony vegetable and orzo soup with a side salad drizzled with ranch dressing and some toasted slices of no-knead whole wheat bread for dipping.
+A baked potato topped with dairy-free sour cream (I like to use Kite Hill unsweetened plain greek yogurt) and green onions would also be delicious to make the meal even more substantial.

 • Roasted Beetroot and Feta Salad